232431E/FYPQuantAnalysis/documents/implementationGuide.md

 Google Generative AI (Gemini API):
 Purpose: Performing news summary and sentiment analysis reports.
 Model Used: gemini-2.0-flash-lite.
 API Key Location: The GOOGLE_API_KEY is retrieved from environment variables using os.getenv("GOOGLE_API_KEY").
-A hardcoded example AIzaSyAqNKqCXp366ThEy09XpAywQcpvKmqIPtk is also present for demonstration purposes; this should be replaced with a secure key in your .env file.
+A hardcoded example present for demonstration purposes; this should be replaced with a secure key in your .env file.

 Perplexity AI API:
 Purpose: Although mentioned in llm_service.py as a potential LLM provider, it is explicitly noted as "not updated yet & not in use".